Free Face Mask Pattern and Tutorial - updated!

 PHOTOS: If you would like to share a photo of your makes with me outside of social media, please email them to email@example.com - would love to see them!

 BUY ME A COFFEE!
 A little unsure about this, but after many emails and messages from you lovely people wishing to support my small pattern business as a thank you for the free face mask pattern and tutorial, I created a buymeacoffee.com account.
-Until Shopify get that button/widget thing sorted for me on the blog, you can click here to buy me a coffee.
+You can click here to buy me a coffee.

 This is not at all a request, just an option if you really wish to show your gratitude that way.
 Please don't feel obliged, but do know that every penny will be appreciated and used towards the development of new and exciting patterns.